betsol/load-stylesheet/README.md

 Run:

-- `npm i` to initialize the project
+- `yarn install` to initialize the project
 - `gulp build` to re-build the dist files
 - `gulp demo` to run the demo server on port `1337`